matrix1001/capslock-plus-plus/README.md

 Original core concept is to make your `Capslock` key as a new `fn`.
 You have to install [AutoHotkey](https://autohotkey.com/) first.

 __New Features__
-- double click to translate!
+- Intelligent Search!
-- new notification UI (Notify) !
+- AutoComplete && autosuggest (experimental, no access for common user)
 # Feature
 - Plug in and play
 - Function based script